7 Tricks for Better Slow-Cooking in Your Crock Pot

-Slow cookers are available in a range of sizes, from 1 quart to 8 1/2 quarts.
+Slow cookers are available in a range of sizes, from one quart to 8 1/2 quarts.
 Use the size cooker recommended in each recipe.
-This helps ensure that the slow cooker isn't overflowing or underfilled, so that your meal can cook properly.
-Our slow-cooker recipes work best in a 5- to 6-quart slow cooker.
+This helps make certain that the slow cooker isn't overflowing or underfilled, and it will help ensure that your meal can cook properly.
+EatingWell slow-cooker recipes work best in a 5- to 6-quart slow cooker.

 To make sure your meal is finished in the time listed on your recipe, and to avoid potential food-safety hazards, don't overfill your slow cooker.
-Most manufacturers recommend filling them no more than two-thirds full, but it differs among brands, so check your owner's manual.
+Most manufacturers recommend filling the crocks inside a slow cooker no more than two-thirds full, but it differs among brands.
+Check your owner's manual.

 If you want to turn your slow cooker on first thing in the morning, a little planning goes a long way.

-• In the morning: Add ingredients to the cooker according to the recipe; reheat any sauce to a simmer before adding.
-If you won't be home close to the end of the cooking time, make sure you have a slow cooker that can switch to the Warm setting when cooking is done.
+- In the morning: Add ingredients to the cooker according to the recipe; reheat any sauce to a simmer before adding.
+If you won't be home close to the end of the cooking time, make sure you have a slow cooker that can switch to a warming setting once cooking is complete.

 If you're in a hurry or really prefer to just dump your ingredients in the cooker and go, then you can skip this tip-it's by no means necessary.
 But when I have a little extra time, I like to brown my meat and/or vegetables in a skillet before I add them to the cooker.
 Then I "deglaze" the pan with my liquid to get all the brown, caramelized bits from the sauté pan into the cooker.
 You'll end up with a richer flavor that can't be achieved by slow-cooking alone.

 6. Keep Temperature in Mind

 A slow cooker is certainly convenient, but if not used correctly, you could create several food-safety hazards.
 Temperatures between 40° and 140°F fall into the so-called "Danger Zone," where bacteria thrive.